0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Rust's type system is so powerful you can encode infrastructure inside it.

-Infrastructure from code, validated by your local rust compiler is possible, and it's a technique you can use with shuttle.rs, who are both subject and sponsor of today's video.
+The dream of infrastructure from code, No yaml, no terraform, just pure rust, validated by your local compiler is possible, and it's a technique you can use with shuttle.rs, who are both subject and sponsor of today's video.

+---

 ---